Who is the Slag Glass City?

 (2015) Jasmine Dawson, Rose Gregory, Joe Hampton, Heather Henderson, Michael Light, Deidre McCormick, Kevin Sterne, Stephanie Sylverne, Charlie Wynne, Marieke Saffron.

 (2014) Alma Cohen, Amanda Graber, Brandon Haskey, Caitlin Raleigh, Joe Valentine, Collin Llewellyn, Emily Parenti, Erin Clancy, Josh Fisher, Julie Tindor, Katie Surges, Kayla Reda, Lucina Schell, Megan Harrington, Taylor Alcantar.

-All board members were students in the DePaul University class THE AMERICAN LITERARY MAGAZINE—Idealists and Happy Fools.
+All student board members were students in the DePaul University class THE AMERICAN LITERARY MAGAZINE—Idealists and Happy Fools.

 Where is the Slag Glass City?

 The Slag Glass City publishes from the Lincoln Park neighborhood of Chicago, Illinois.
 The journal is a project created by Barrie Jean Borich with support from the DePaul University English Department/MA in Writing & Publishing Program.
 Slag Glass City is a proud member of CLMP.